-The Texas Driver’s Handbook is available online or at any driver license office to help individuals qualify for a Texas driver license.
+The Texas Driver’s Handbook is available online to help individuals qualify for a Texas driver license.

-Individuals applying for their first Texas driver license must:
+Individuals applying for a Texas driver license must:

 Individuals under 18 years of age must meet extra requirements.
 For more information visit the Teen Drivers page.

 To reduce the risk of identity theft, enhance security and protect the integrity of the licensing process, nonresident visitors (including students) applying for a driver license or identification card must meet certain requirements.
 The US Citizenship or Lawful Presence page describes the requirements for proving citizenship or lawful presence.
-Accepted documents may be found in the Verifying Lawful Presence Guide which also contains information for temporary visitors.”
-In addition, a brochure listing all of the acceptable documents is available for download.
+Accepted documents may be found in the Verifying Lawful Presence Guide which also contains information for temporary visitors.
+In addition, a brochure (printer friendly version) listing all of the acceptable documents is available for download.